-The Netherlands has 20 IB World Schools, which all teach in English.
-Of these, 18 are authorised to teach the International Baccalaureate Diploma and two – the International School of Amsterdam and International School Utrecht – offer three IB programmes.
+The Netherlands has 33 IB World Schools, which all teach in English.
+Of these, 25 are authorised to teach the International Baccalaureate Diploma and five schools offer all three IB programmes.

 The large, through-train American School of The Hague offers the IB Diploma in combination with an American curriculum and Advanced Placement courses, while the International School Eerde provides day and boarding education that emphasises holistic learning and individual attention, leading to IGCSEs and the IB Diploma

 The Dutch International Schools group operates 27 English-medium international schools across 15 towns and cities, including International School Eindhoven.
 DIS schools, which are funded by the Dutch government and linked to state schools, charge relatively low fees.

 Education is compulsory from age five to 16 and free at Dutch-medium state schools and state-funded religious schools.
 In practice, children start school at age four.
 Elementary school has eight grades and lasts to age 12, when pupils’ attainment is tested.